pattonsgirl/CEG2350/docs/Labs/Lab04/LabTemplate.md

 ### Sample runs

-Example of using `add` task
+Example of using `add` record
 ```
 show blocks
 of copy / pasted runs
-of the tt script
+of your script
 ```

-Example of using `remove` task
+Example of using `remove` record
 ```
 show blocks
 of copy / pasted runs
-of the tt script
+of your script
 ```

-Example of using `view` tasks
+Example of using `view` records
 ```
 show blocks
 of copy / pasted runs
-of the tt script
+of your script
 ```

-Example of using `clear` tasks
+Example of using `clear` records
 ```
 show blocks
 of copy / pasted runs
-of the tt script
+of your script
 ```

 Example of using `help`
 ```
 show blocks
 of copy / pasted runs
-of the tt script
+of your script
 ```

 ## Part 3 - PATH for all